blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/campaigns/Ironclad/player_facing_rules.md

 In the aftermath of elemental evil laying waste to their homeland of Ferrus, a small band of commoners sets out on an expedition to retrieve the three legendary weapons that defeated the evil eons ago.
-Justice, Authority, and Stability are scattered across the island, and they are the only means known to take back the land of Ferrus.
+Justice, Authority, and Stability are scattered across the island of Korrus, and they are the only means known to take back the land of Ferrus.

 ## Characters